Skip to Content

 Serving Suggestions

-If you are not sticking to vegan or vegetarian and wanted to bulk out this dish then you have a hist of options.
+If you are not sticking to a vegan or vegetarian diet and want to bulk out this dish, then you have a host of options.

 Everything from pan-fried cod or crispy pan-fried salmon to rosy pink pan-fried duck breast or my marmalade chicken breast are wonderful options.